Delivery Hero goes back to its roots with Berlin return - Up News Info

 “We might have a product good enough for challenging for number one (spot) in the very long term – that’s our logic,” the 40-year-old Swede said in an interview.

-Asked for comment on Delivery Hero’s return, Just Eat Takeaway’s local food delivery brand Lieferando said it was upgrading into a “super-app” through which its 12 million users would be able to order from supermarket partners.
+Just Eat Takeaway’s local food delivery brand Lieferando said it was upgrading into a “super-app” through which its 12 million users in Germany would be able to order from supermarket partners.

+Investors were less upbeat about the prospect of a second bout of cut-throat competition, sending shares in both companies down by more than 3%.

 JOINING THE FRAY